brentley/ecsworkshop/content/_index.md

 To get started, please ensure the [prerequisites](/prerequisites.html) are met.

 {{% notice info %}}
 The Prerequisites take 10 minutes to set up.
-Please start now, and we will begin the presentation after.
 {{% /notice %}}